techmely/starly/.github/PULL_REQUEST_TEMPLATE/proposal.md

 Proposed Design
 Architecture
 Architecture diagram that sketches the services and components within or leveraged by the system.
-Blocks can be used to denote services/components and arrows between them to represent flow of data.
+Blocks can be used to denote services/components and arrows between them to represent the flow of data.
 Additional diagrams can also be used, e.g. state transition diagram, sequence diagram, etc.

 [To be filled]